LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 As Parquet format evolves, more metadata is made available which is used by the new features.
 The Parquet version used to write a given file is stored in the metadata.
-If you use Parquet files written with old versions of Spark (say Spark 2.x) and therefore old Parquet libraries, you may not be able to use features introduced in recent versions, like column indexes available for Spark DataFrame Parquet writer as of version 3.2.0.
+If you use Parquet files written with old versions of Spark (say Spark 2.x) and therefore old Parquet library versions, you may not be able to use features introduced in recent versions, like column indexes available in Spark DataFrame Parquet writer starting from version 3.2.0.
 When you upgrade Spark you may want to upgrade the metadata in your Parquet files too.

-**How to check the Parquet version:**
+### How to check the Parquet version:**

 - **parquet-cli**
   - example: `hadoop jar parquet-cli/target/parquet-cli-1.12.2-runtime.jar org.apache.parquet.cli.Main meta <path>/myParquetFile`